Hawaii hotspot: Evolution and construction

 Hawaiian volcanoes follow a well-established life cycle of growth and erosion.
 After a new volcano forms, its lava output gradually increases.
 Height and activity both peak when the volcano is around 500,000 years old and then rapidly decline.
 Eventually it goes dormant, and eventually extinct.
-Erosion then weathers the volcano until it again becomes a seamount.
+Weathering and erosion gradually reduce the height of the volcano until it again becomes a seamount.

 This life cycle consists of several stages.
-The first stage is the submarine preshield stage, currently represented solely by Kama‘ehuakanaloa.
+The first stage is the submarine preshield stage, currently represented solely by Kama'ehuakanaloa.
 During this stage, the volcano builds height through increasingly frequent eruptions.
 The sea's pressure prevents explosive eruptions.
 The cold water quickly solidifies the lava, producing the pillow lava that is typical of underwater volcanic activity.

 As the seamount slowly grows, it goes through the shield stages.
 It forms many mature features, such as a caldera, while submerged.
 The summit eventually breaches the surface, and the lava and ocean water "battle" for control as the volcano enters the explosive subphase.
 This stage of development is exemplified by explosive steam vents.
 This stage produces mostly volcanic ash, a result of the waves dampening the lava.
 This conflict between lava and sea influences Hawaiian mythology.

 The volcano enters the subaerial subphase once it is tall enough to escape the water.
 Now the volcano puts on 95% of its above-water height over roughly 500,000 years.
 Thereafter eruptions become much less explosive.
 The lava released in this stage often includes both pāhoehoe and ʻaʻā, and the currently active Hawaiian volcanoes, Mauna Loa and Kīlauea, are in this phase.
 Hawaiian lava is often runny, blocky, slow, and relatively easy to predict; the USGS tracks where it is most likely to run, and maintains a tourist site for viewing the lava.

+Mechanical collapse, indicated by large submarine landslides adjacent to landslide scars on the islands, is an ongoing process that shapes the early phases of volcano construction for each of the islands.

-After the subaerial phase the volcano enters a series of postshield stages involving subsidence and erosion, becoming an atoll and eventually a seamount.
+After the subaerial phase the volcano enters a series of postshield stages involving mechanical collapse creating subsidence and erosion, becoming an atoll and eventually a seamount.
 Once the Pacific Plate moves it out of the 20 C tropics, the reef mostly dies away, and the extinct volcano becomes one of an estimated 10,000 barren seamounts worldwide.
 Every Emperor seamount is a dead volcano.